28 members

 A project.

-Our org doesn’t promise safety, only purpose.
-And some days, that’s enough.
-We’ve been known to drop from orbit into craterside FOBs just to extract one lone survivor.
-Other times, we ghost entire platforms without a single shot fired.
+Sometimes we descend into craterside outposts to extract a single survivor.
+Other times, we ghost entire platforms without firing a shot.
 The mission defines the method.

 Unpredictable things survive.

-In the black reaches beyond monitored space, where jump points collapse and factions die screaming for reinforcement, Project Chaos endures.
-Not as a bastion of hope.
-Not as a beacon.
+In the black reaches beyond monitored space, where jump points collapse and factions die screaming for reinforcements, Project Chaos endures—not as a bastion of hope, not as a beacon.

 At Project Chaos, we don’t pretend to bring peace.